pk-218/NoteKeeper/README.md

 ```
 npm run dev
 ```
-Your app with now run on localhost:3000
+Your app will now run on localhost:3000